-Vermicompost is a fancy word for worm poop (or castings, to be more precise and polite).
+"Vermiculture" means raising worms for fishing or vermicompost.
+And "vermicompost" is a fancy word for worm poop (or castings, to be more precise and polite).
 Worms eat all the slimy, furry bacteria, fungi, and other microorganisms that grow in decomposing fruits and vegetables.
-In turn, the castings are mostly bacteria, fungi, and other organic materials in the form of an odorless soil supplement that feeds plants and retains water in the dirt.
+In turn, they produce castings, which are mostly bacteria, fungi, and other organic materials, in the form of an odorless soil supplement that feeds plants and retains water in the dirt.

-Worms can turn your fruit and vegetable scraps into a good soil improvement mix.
+Worms can turn your fruit and vegetable scraps into a good soil improvement mix for your garden.
 You can easily become a worm rancher and grow your own worm compost.
-You just need garbage, newspapers, worms, and a box.
+All you need is:

 Where to Get Worms

 Compost worms are called Red Wigglers, a different type of worm than a fish-baiting Night Crawler or the earthworms that crawl onto sidewalks after rainstorms.
 Check your area for a worm farmer who can show you some tricks and sell you some worms.
-You can also adopt worms from a neighbor with worm compost.
-The critters multiply quickly, and anyone with worm compost has plenty of worms to share.
+You can also adopt worms from a neighbor who already has worm compost.
+The critters multiply quickly, and anyone with worm compost will have plenty of worms to share.
 Otherwise, buy worms online.

 How to Make a Worm Compost Bin

 1. Prepare your worm house.

 Drill breathing holes for the worms in the bottom and sides of the container.
 Put something under the container that allows drainage but captures the liquid.
 Then add plenty of moist shredded newspaper or cardboard for bedding.
 Put the worms in with some dirt to make them feel at home.